-Since 2010, Canada has welcomed an average of more than 260,000 permanent residents each year.
-Many of these newcomers are in the process of becoming Canadian citizens, and many more will apply for Canadian citizenship in the future.
+Canada looks to welcome more than 400,000 new permanent residents each year.
+Most of these newcomers will become proud Canadian citizens.
 When that process is complete, they take loyalty oaths pledging their commitment to the responsibilities and privileges of Canadian citizenship.

 Canadian Citizenship Eligibility

 A Canadian immigrant may apply for Canadian Citizenship after spending at least three years in Canada as a permanent resident.
 Do you meet the requirements for Canadian citizenship?

 You will need to satisfy several requirements to submit a Canadian citizenship application, and may then need to take a Canadian citizenship test.
 Learn more about the process.

 Once you are approved as a Canadian citizen, you can attend a Citizenship Ceremony to take Canada's Oath of Citizenship.
 What's the Citizenship Ceremony like?

 Immigration, Refugees and Citizenship Canada (IRCC, formerly known as CIC) allows a permanent resident to apply for Canadian citizenship after he or she has been a physical resident of Canada for three years (1,095 days) out of the five years immediately preceding the application for citizenship.
 Where exceptional circumstances exist, however, someone may be allowed to apply even if he or she has not been physically resident in Canada for the required 1,095 days.
 The requirement to be physically present in Canada for 1,095 days does not apply to children under the age of 18.